 Users would search their area or 'pop' items they enjoyed to share with others.
 While the idea was popular among the team a business model needed to support it.

-Without menus there were no dishes, without dishes nobody could 'pop'.
+Without menus there were no dishes, without dishes, nobody could 'pop'.
 Restaurants needed menus and so the business started selling online menus to restaurants.

 POPMENU took their idea out to restaurant manager's and listened to their pain points.
 They would meet restaurant owners and talk about their restaurant while they were pounding yam or cleaning crockery.

-Owners were tired of Yelp's aggresive monetization of their data which didn't necessarily lead to more people through the door.
+Owners were tired of Yelp's aggressive monetization of their data which didn't necessarily lead to more people through the door.
 They wanted a way to claw back their customers, but they didn't have the time.

 Most exciting dishes came from the small independent restaurant concepts that were crafted by the hands of their owners.
-These concepts were full time jobs of those who managed them and they had a problem.
+These concepts were full-time jobs of those who managed them and they had a problem.

 Big chains were able to market themselves far bigger and far more effectively than them.
 Even platforms like Yelp would bleed restaurants of their marketing budget just to be alongside others competing for attention.

 POPMENU realised they could use the dish data to automate promotions and increase consumer attention with their platform.
 It was built in such a way that no technical or marketing expertise was required because POPMENU did it for them.

 Finally the little guy could budge in on the space previously dominated by the big chains.